How to Make a Joint TikTok Account With Friends (2026)

 #Wrapping Up

-If a fully shared account feels like too much, try TikTok’s Collaboration Posts first.
-You’ll get the cross-promotion benefits without sharing credentials.
+If a fully shared account feels like too much commitment, try TikTok’s Collaboration Posts first.
+You’ll get most of the cross-promotion benefits without sharing credentials at all.

 #Frequently Asked Questions

-No. TikTok only allows one active session per account.
-If a second person logs in, the first session gets disconnected.
-Coordinate your posting schedule so only one person is logged in at a time.
-When we tried simultaneous logins from two iPhones, the first device was kicked out within 5 seconds.
+No. TikTok only allows one active session per account, so if a second person logs in, the first session gets disconnected.
+Coordinate your posting schedule.
+When we tried simultaneous logins from two iPhones, the first device was kicked out almost immediately.

 TikTok’s Terms of Service don’t explicitly forbid sharing credentials, but they do flag suspicious login activity.
 Frequent logins from wildly different locations can trigger temporary locks.
 Stick to a reasonable pattern and verify through your shared email if the account gets flagged.

 Change the password and shared email password immediately.
-Remove their access from the password manager.
-The departing person should also unlink their phone number from the account if they added one.
+Remove their access from the password manager and any shared cloud folders linked to the profile.
+The departing person should also unlink their phone number from the account if they added one, and you should refresh the 2-Step Verification settings so verification codes no longer reach their device.

 They serve different purposes.
-A joint account gives you one shared profile and audience.
-Collaboration Posts let up to 5 separate accounts co-own a single video that appears on all participating profiles.
-For ongoing partnerships, the joint account builds a stronger brand.
-For occasional projects, Collaboration Posts are easier and don’t require sharing passwords.
+A joint account gives one shared profile; Collaboration Posts let up to 5 accounts co-own a single video.
+Pick by commitment level.

 Yes, as long as the account meets TikTok’s eligibility requirements: at least 10,000 followers, 100,000 video views in the last 30 days, and the account holder must be 18 or older.
 According to TikTok’s Creator Rewards page, only Personal Accounts qualify, and only one person can be registered as the account owner for payment purposes.